Reverse-Universe/SAS/Aggregation/README.md

 <sup>7.
 Pooling Account Payment refers to the expense paid by the insurer, which is the pooled fund.  </sup>

 ### Task and Traps
-**Task:** Aggregate and summarize the outpatient settlement data and output the result in the form of the table below:
+**Task:** Aggregate and summarize the raw data and output the result in the form of the table below:

 <table>
 <tr><td></td><td></td><th>Number of Visits</th><th>Number of Patients</th><th>Total Expense</th></tr>